Skip to Content

 limit(:value)numberMaximum number of results to return.

 place(:value)stringLocation to request data for.
-Refer to the list of supported place values (opens in a new tab).
+Refer to the list of supported place values.

 plimit(:value)numberApplied only on the periods response property, the total number of periods to return as an integer.